-Homosexuality carries a lot of stigma around it still and it makes one gasp in awe when somebody comes out as gay.
+Homosexuality still carries a lot of stigma, and reactions to people coming out are still extreme.
 Let’s get one thing straight.
-The LGBTQ community is hardly deviating from the social constructs of normal.
+The LGBTQIA+ community only appears ‘deviant’ because the social constructs of what is ‘normal’ are far too narrow.
 They are only embracing what comes naturally to them and all that does is make them human.
+It isn’t up to gay folks to fit into society, but for society to expand and make room for them.

-As ominous as it may seem, these myths are yet to be busted.
-But what can be done right now is to educate the masses in a comprehensive manner without coercing them to the point where they might feel uncomfortable.
-While some of these people are likely to play the “ethos” card, they should be reminded of how inclusive culture has always been practiced in India.
-Homoeroticism and things alike have already been found in pieces of literature and were considered to be the norm.
+As ominous as it may seem, these myths about LGBTQIA+ folks are yet to be busted.
+But what can be done right now is to educate the masses in a comprehensive manner.
+In India, especially, the ‘this is not our culture’ card is often played when being educated about gay people.
+Such people need a reminder of how inclusive culture has always been practiced in India.
+Homoeroticism and its ilk have already been part of India literature and art and were once considered to be the norm.

 10 Gay Facts And Myths

-Femininity or masculinity are the two lines or rather binaries that form the heteronormative conformations.
-These binaries are not only dictated by the patriarchal conditioning but are extremely regressive to the point that femininity in men has converted them to being considered homosexual.
+Femininity and masculinity are the two binaries that form heteronormative ideas of sex and gender.
+These binaries are not only dictated by patriarchal conditioning but are extremely regressive, to the point that a man displaying any feminine traits is immediately (and often derogatorily) labelled homosexual.

-The queer spectrum is beyond the conventional boundaries of the proposed gender binary, femininity doesn’t always necessarily point to the traits of being gay.
-Being gay is much more than just an outward show that is supposedly woman-like.
+The queer spectrum is beyond the conventional boundaries of the proposed gender binary; femininity doesn’t always necessarily point to the traits of being gay.
+Being gay is a complete lifestyle, encompassing fashion, culture, sexuality and much more.
+To assume it is no more than just an outward show of femininity is a major myth surrounding gay people.

 2. Lesbians have short hair (read boy-cut)